Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 An increase in thyroid levels increases the metabolic rate of the body.
 This increase in metabolism leads to hot flashes and excessive sweating.

-Anti-Depressants and Other Medications
+Anti-depressants and Other Medications

 Stress, Anxiety, and the Production of Adrenaline